wavefrontHQ/observability-for-kubernetes/docs/collector/openshift.md

 # Installation and configuration on OpenShift
-This page contains the Installation and Configuration steps to monitor Openshift using the Kubernetes Metrics Collector.
+This page contains the Installation and Configuration steps to monitor OpenShift using the Kubernetes Metrics Collector.

-**Supported Versions**: Openshift Origin 3.9
+**Supported Versions**: OpenShift Origin 3.9

-1. Log in to the Openshift master node.
+1. Log in to the OpenShift master node.
-2. Log in to the Openshift cluster:
+2. Log in to the OpenShift cluster:
 ```
 oc login -u <ADMIN_USER>
 ```